-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 2 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

 (e) All information provided to NTESMO and the relevant Network Service Provider(s) under paragraph (c) must be treated as confidential information by those recipients.